-Last year, as in years past, your tap water met all standards required by the U.S. Environmental Protection Agency (EPA) and the State of Michigan Department of Environmental Quality (MDEQ).
-The 2014 Annual Water Quality Report describes the sources of our water, lists our test results, and contains important about water and health.
-This report is intended to provide consumer understanding of drinking water and to heighten awareness of the need to protect our precious water resources.
-For more information on the specific testing results please see the water quality tables and definitions as provided.
-We hope this report addresses any drinking water concerns you may have.
+Last year DTW's tap water met all standards required by the U.S. Environmental Protection Agency (EPA) and the State of Michigan Department of Environmental Quality (MDEQ) expect as noted below.
+The 2015 Annual Water Quality Report describes the sources of our water, lists our test results, and contains important information about water and health.
+This report is intended to provide consumers with an understanding of drinking water issues and to heighten awareness of the need to protect our drinking water resources.
+For more information on these testing results please see the water quality tables and definitions as provided.
+We hope you find this report helpful.